 - Advantages of The Message

 The Message is easy to read and understand, though the reader might be

 understandingthings that are not really in the New Testament.
 It might be an easy way to introduce someone to the Bible who’s never read it before, but I wouldn’t let them read it more than once.
 If you use a true translation for serious study, reflection, and devotion, you might get so engrossed in the details that you can’t see the glorious panorama.
 The Message might be a way of standing back to take in the whole panorama, as long as your serious studies prevent you from slipping into error.

 The New American Bible is principally a lay-oriented Roman Catholic Bible translation, although some non-Catholic scholars were involved.
 It is primarily the outgrowth of an encyclical by Pope Pius XII (Divino afflante Spiritu) which encouraged Bible-reading among Roman Catholics.

-This is a very good Bible for the lay Catholic.
+- This is a very good Bible for the lay Catholic, particularly because it is used in Catholic liturgy in the United States.
 The notes have a distinct Roman Catholic flavor, which can be an advantage for Roman Catholics or for people who are not Roman Catholics themselves, but wish to inform themselves about the position of the Roman Catholic church on specific passages.

 The New American Standard Bible

 The New American Standard Bible was the project of the Lockman Foundation, which sought to produce an accurate, readable translation.
 The translators came from a wide variety of evangelical backgrounds.
 (The term standard in the name can give you the wrong impression.)